keypom/keypom-docs/docs/Tutorials/Advanced/daos/drop.md

 }
 ```
 :::caution
-The `role` here **must already exist** in the DAO.
+The `role` in the proposal **must already exist** in the DAO.
 This is because the `AddMemberToRole` proposal from SputnikV2 only works with existing roles.
 :::

-In order for the DAO bot to perform as expected, the `member_id` needs to be equal to the claiming account's `accountId`.
-To do this you can use what's known as Keypom Arguments which are important pieces of information that can be passed into specified fields when a key is used.
+In order for the DAO bot to perform as expected, the `member_id` field must be equal to the claiming account's `accountId`.
+To do this you can use Keypom Arguments which are important pieces of information that can be passed into specified fields when a key is used.

 The following optional Keypom arguments are exposed for each individual method in the `fcData` alongside the required receiverId, methodName, attachedDeposit etc.